endormi/tilux/docs/source/guide.md

 ```

 If you prefer running specific scripts without launching Tilux itself,
 you can execute them individually as shown above.
-Additionally, if you frequently
-use certain scripts, you can add them to your alias for easier access.
-To do this, you can use the `sys/other/add_alias` script.

 ## Running with Docker